 In addition to his conducting duties, Mr Sherber has prepared new editions of several pieces written for Martha Graham, working from original and intermediate sources, and these editions have been featured both in his own performances with the Graham Company and in performances by other companies.
-His orchestration of the Scott Joplin pieces used in Graham’s Maple Leaf Rag has been in the Company’s repertoire since 2003, and his new orchestration of Wallingford Riegger’s music for Chronicle was premiered in 2005.
+He is currently editing a critical edition of Copland’s score for Appalachian Spring and assisting in the preparation of the new complete orchestral version of that piece.

 From 1998 until 2003, Mr Sherber was the music director of Opera Vivente, a company specializing in innovative productions of chamber opera.
 He conducted all of their productions during that time, including his own orchestral reductions of operas by Mozart and Puccini as well as other repertoire ranging from the baroque era to the late twentieth century.

 Mr Sherber’s previous positions include Staff Conductor for the Peabody Conservatory Opera Department and Music Director of the Branford Chamber Orchestra; he has also worked with the Baltimore Opera Company, the Washington Symphony Orchestra, Washington Summer Opera Theatre, and the Orlando Opera.
 Mr Sherber holds degrees in philosophy from Yale College and in conducting from the Peabody Conservatory, where he studied with Frederik Prausnitz.